-You can also check out our video below “WHAT AM I ACCOUNTABLE FOR?” about your general obligations.
+You can check out our video below “WHAT AM I ACCOUNTABLE FOR?” which covers information about your general obligations.

-Get them involved in your internal safety training.
-They can’t meet your standards if they don’t know what your standards are.
-Training should focus on how to build partnerships with your subcontactors, rather than micro-managing them.
+Get your subcontractors involved in your internal safety training.
+Doing a safety course or have a special safety briefing?
+Get them involved.
+Subcontractors can’t meet your standards if they don’t know what your standards are.
+Training should focus on how to build partnerships with your subcontractors, rather than micro-managing them.

 3. Appropriate supervision